PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ## Nightly Builds

-To use nightly builds from our Azure DevOps feed, add a `NuGet.config` file to your solution root with the following content:
+To use nightly builds from our Azure DevOps feed, add a `NuGet.config` file to your solution root with the following content and enable _prereleases_:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>